Roydj1997/ERD-Schema_Design_Project-Scaler/README.md

 * Student Enrollment & Progress Tracking
 * Assignment & Submission Management

-Explore the SQL files to understand the table structures, relationships, and how sample data populates this system.
+Explore the SQL file to understand the table structures, relationships, and how sample data populates this system.
 This project serves as a clear blueprint for building the backend of a functional online learning platform.